 Friday (June 18)

 My co-host and I recorded the last guest-centered episode of the staff podcast this morning.
-The podcast been an incredibly unique, community-building experience during an weird, unfriendly school year.
+The podcast has been an incredibly unique, community-building experience during an weird, unfriendly school year.